 “If you did, most of the time you would see an annoying ass.”
 She sat back and grinned.

-“But…you’d also see someone who is more than a husband, or a father.
+“But…” she continued, “you’d also see someone who is more than a husband, or a father.
 You’d see a man who gives everything he has for the people he loves, and he keeps trying to give more when he has nothing left in the tank.
 I’m afraid he’ll give everything away until there is nothing left of him.
-You don’t know how often all we wanted was for you to be here with us.”
+You don’t know how all we wanted was for you to be here with us.”

 He started to say something but she cut him off.